kevinl95/Room160/README.md

 - Parents may not be able to help with advanced coursework

 **How Room160 Helps:**
-- Students text questions to a dedicated phone number
+- Students text homework questions to get instant AI help or reach you directly
-- AI provides instant, educational responses for most questions
+- AI provides immediate, educational responses for most questions
-- All interactions with you occur via your school email, making it easy to disengage, flag content for administration, and preserve your privacy.
+- You receive email notifications when students need your help
+- **Important:** You respond by texting students directly (not by replying to emails)
 - Works with any basic cell phone - no smartphone or internet required for your students

 **What does Room160 mean?**